-The final dissertation examination may be scheduled after the dissertation has been written and distributed to the committee.
-The Dissertation Committee must also consent to administer the final examination.
-Copies of the dissertation must be distributed to all members of the Dissertation Committee at least four weeks prior to the final examination.
-The final examination will consist of an oral presentation of the dissertation research that is open to the public.
-This public presentation must be scheduled and publicly advertised at least two weeks prior to the examination.
+The final dissertation examination may be scheduled after the dissertation has been written and distributed to the dissertation committee and the committee has consented to administer the final examination.
+Copies of the dissertation must be distributed to all members of the dissertation committee at least four weeks prior to the final examination.
+The final examination consists of an oral presentation of the dissertation research, which is open to the public.
+This public presentation must be scheduled and publicly advertised at least four weeks prior to the examination.
 After the presentation, questions will be fielded from the attending audience and the final examination, which consists of a private questioning of the candidate by the dissertation committee will ensue.
-After the questioning, the Dissertation Committee will immediately deliberate and thereafter notify the candidate and the mathematical modeling graduate director of the result of the examination.
+After the questioning, the dissertation committee immediately deliberates and thereafter notifies the candidate and the mathematical modeling graduate director of the result of the examination.

 Mathematical modeling, Ph.D. degree, typical course sequence